Create a project

 Let’s start with finding a prior relevant document.
 The most efficient way to do this is by searching for a specific document that you already know is relevant.
 Click on Search and search your dataset by authors, keywords or title, or a combination thereof.
 Make sure to be precise with the search terms, as only the first 10 results are shown to you.
 After entering your search terms, press enter to start searching.

 Click the document you had in mind and answer, “Is this record relevant?”.
 Note, don’t label all items here.
-Only the one you are looking for.
+Only the one you are looking for and want to use as training data.

 You also need to provide at least one prior irrelevant document.
-You can do this by searching it, but this can be challenging as you don’t know what you are looking for.
 One way to find an irrelevant document is by labeling a set of random records from the dataset.
 Given that the majority of records in the dataset are irrelevant (extremely imbalanced data problem), the records presented here are likely to be irrelevant for your study.
 Click on random to show a few random records.
-Indicate for each document whether it is relevant or irrelevant.
+Indicate for each record you want to use as training data whether it is irrelevant (or relevant).

-After labeling a couple of randomly selected records, ASReview LAB will ask you whether you want to stop.
+After labeling five randomly selected records, ASReview LAB will ask you whether you want to stop searching prior knowledge.
 Click on STOP and click Next.

-In the next step of the setup, you can select a model.
+In the next step of the setup, you can select the active learning model.
 The default settings (Naïve Bayes, TF-IDF, Max) have fast and excellent performance.
 Most users can skip this step and click Next.
+More information about the active learning process can be found in the blog post Active learning explained,

 It is possible to change the settings of the Active learning model.
-There are four ingredients that can be changed in the software: the type of classifier, the query strategy, balance strategy, and the feature extraction technique.
+There are four settings that can be changed in the software:

-It takes relatively long to create a feature matrix with this method.
-However, this only has to be done once per simulation/review.
-The upside of this method is the dimension-reduction that generally takes place, which makes the modeling quicker.
+It takes relatively long to create a feature matrix with Doc2Vec, but this only has to be done once.
+The upside of this method is that it takes context into account.
+Also, a benefit is the dimension-reduction that generally takes place, which makes the modeling quicker.

 During the screening phase, it is not possible to change the model.
 However, it is possible to select a first model, screen part of the data, and export the dataset with the labeling decisions of the first model.
 This partly-labeled dataset can be imported into a new project and the labels based on the first model will be recognized as prior knowledge.
 Then, a second model can be trained on the partly-labeled data, and the new predictions will be based on the second model.

-In the last step of the setup, step 4, ASReview LAB trains a model and ranks the records in your dataset.
-Depending on the model and the size of your dataset, this can take a couple of minutes (or even longer).
+In the last step of the setup, step 4, ASReview LAB runs the feature extractor and trains a model, and ranks the records in your dataset.
+Depending on the model and the size of your dataset, this can take a couple of minutes (or even longer; you can enjoy the animation video).
 After the project is successfully initialized, you can start reviewing.

 In Simulation mode, this step starts the simulation.
 As simulations usually take longer to complete, the simulation will run in the background.
 After a couple of seconds, you will see a message and a button “Got it”.
 You will navigate to the Analytics page, where you can follow the progress (see Refresh button on the top right)